kens1ang/Brick-Breaker-Game-Maintenance-and-Extension/README.md

 ### GameModel
 - This class located in `Model` package
-- `GameModel` class contains object instances of `GameBall`,`GamePaddle`, and `SoundManager` class and have direct access with these classes.
+- `GameModel` class contains object instances of `GameBall`,`GamePaddle`, `LoadSave`, and `SoundManager` class and have direct access with these classes.
 - This class does not have direct knowledge of `GameView` and `GameController` class.
 - The primary class responsible for managing the game's logic, state, and various game elements such as the ball, paddle, blocks, and bonuses.
-- Manages the game state, including the level, score, and heart count.
+- Manages the game state, including the level, score, save game state, load game state and heart count.
 - Handles the initialization of game elements such as the ball, paddle, and blocks.
 - Updates the position of the ball, checks for collisions, and manages game logic.
 - Manages bonus and penalty blocks, including their interactions with the paddle.